 6. Leaders of the Movement Quote Activity This is a free download available through Teachers Pay Teachers.
 Students will read through impactful and influential words by some of the greatest people to have an impact on Black History.
 Students will then select their favorite quote, and glue it to the response page.
 From there they will reflect and respond to the prompts.
 I love this activity and the discussion that stems from it.

 7. Mission US: Flight to Freedom: An interactive way to learn history.
 I’m always surprised how few educators know about the Mission US.
 In this game students play the role of Lucy, a young slave with the hopes of escaping to freedom.
-Students interact with other characters, make decisions, and learn history all while “playing.”
-Can’t say enough good things about this, your students will love the adventure.
+Students interact with other characters, make decisions, and learn history while interacting on the platform.
+Can’t say enough good things about this, your students will love the adventure, and their eyes will be opened to the terrible reality that slavery was.

 8. Primary Sources Pack a Punch.
 Some of the most memorable and impactful lessons I have conducted or participated in were due to primary sources being used.
 Primary sources are immediate, first hand account of a topic or time.
 They could be photographs, journal entries, letters, speeches, newspapers, advertisements, clothing or other artifacts…etc. Thanks to the internet primary sources are as easy as a click away.
 My favorite tool for accessing documents from the national archives is Docs Teach.
 Docs Teach is an online resource FREE to educators, meant for educators.
 Once you register you can search primary sources, explore already prepared activities, or even create your own and save it to the database.
 Get this… you can even share activities and sources to GOOGLE CLASSROOM.
 You’re welcome. 😀